 We recommend you consider the alternatives available and plan a course of action that will maximize your ability to meet future challenges.
 We hope you find these thoughts helpful.

-• Specialists are your best option if you need to provide different content and delivery methods to each of your audiences.
-You may find a simpler solution will suffice, your best option might be low-cost open source software.
+- Specialists are your best option if you need to provide different content and delivery methods to each of your audiences.
+If you find a simpler solution will suffice, your best option might be low-cost open-source software.
 Niche providers are often more agile than those of ERP vendors, where you may wait for your vendor to catch up with recent innovations.

 Software alone will not make your company an agile learning organization, but you can make sure technology is not holding you back.